-Figure 21i.
+Figure 20i.
 Historical total suspended solids by sample type at VR0020.
-Blue dashed line indicates the upper limit of the state standard (65 mg/L).

 Transparency

 Transparency is a simple, fast, and inexpensive method for measuring the clarity of water.
 There is no state standard for transparency and the nature of the measurement introduces some subjectivity.
 Nonetheless, it is a useful tool.
 New equipment for measuring transparency, called a Secchi tube, was introduced in 2012, replacing the transparency tube.
 The new tubes are an improvement over their predecessors because the taller tubes (100 cm versus 60 cm) allow for more precise readings when water clarity is greater than 60 cm.
 Clearer water is indicated by a higher transparency reading and a reading of 80 cm means the black and white disk can be seen through a water column 80 cm tall.